Stock market today: Wall Street drops as its September slump gets even worse

 In China, concerns continued over heavily indebted real estate developer Evergrande.
 The property market crisis there is dragging on China’s economic growth and raising worries about financial instability.

-Crude oil prices were slipping after charging higher through the summer and adding to worries about inflation.
-A barrel of benchmark U.S. crude dipped 0.2%, to $89.50.
-Brent crude, the international standard, was down 0.3%, to $91.59 per barrel.
+Crude oil prices were rising, adding more worries about inflation.
+A barrel of benchmark U.S. crude rose 0.9% to $9046.
+Brent crude, the international standard, was up 0.5%, to $92.35 per barrel.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.